atomgalaxy/isocpp-template-this/template-this.md

 copy, or use a move, and impose a requirement that is unenforceable in code and sets hidden traps for the unwary.

+### There is no way to refer to a lambda from within itself
+The rationale in the paper [Recursive Lambdas p0839r0](http://wg21.link/p0839r0) by Richard Smith is valid and we'd like to transclude it here.

+This paper provides an alternative to the proposed solution in that paper.

+TBD: Ask Richard if he'd like to contribute.

 Design Considerations
 ---------------------